Prag8855/aab/content/guides/permanent-residence.md

     If you are a freelance artist, publicist or teacher, the KSK can pay half of your pension.
 It's a cheaper way to get a pension.
 - or **get a private pension**
 - or **use your spouse's pension**

+If you are a refugee or an asylum seeker, you don't need a pension.[^55]

+If you don't have a pension, you can still [become a German citizen](#citizenship).
+There is no pension requirement for citizenship.

 ## Permanent residence alternatives